 Cities and places you should avoid

 Despite being home to some of the world’s best cities to live in, it’s not always a bed of roses and Switzerland, too, has some areas that are best avoided.
-According to the locals, in Zurich these areas are Oerlikon and Schwamendingen, Hardbrucke, Tiefenbrunnen and Meilen, as well as Seefeld.
+According to the locals, in Zurich, these areas are Oerlikon and Schwamendingen, Hardbrucke, Tiefenbrunnen and Meilen, and Seefeld.
 Other places considered as not the most attractive places to visit or live in include Jungfrau Park.